Frequently Asked Questions

 Your Resource Pack includes a full list, but key items include:

-What do I need to organize for myself?
+What do I need to organise for myself?

-More detail is contained within our Briefing Pack, but you are responsible for:
+More detail is contained within our Resource Pack, but you are responsible for:

-• Accommodation before and after the trip if requried
+Accommodation before and after the trip if required

 What insurance do I need?